 Be sure to get the vehicle up to operating temperature, drive it at interstate speed, and don’t be afraid to give it some gas.
 We’re not saying you should hot rod someone else’s car, but many issues don’t surface until heavy shifting or acceleration occurs.
 Try to test drive the vehicle from a cold start.
 Make sure there are no overheating issues, transmission issues, or suspension wobbles and shakes at highway speed using this advice.
 Once the car is warm, turn it off and start it again, just to make sure no issues will surface after it warms up.

 Most importantly, go with your gut.
 If the seller seems sketchy, the title has issues, the price is too good to be true, or the seller insists an issue is an “easy fix”, get an expert opinion.
 Any time you’re test driving a car, you’re more than welcome to drop by Pitts Automotive, Inc for an inspection.
 We can put the vehicle on a lift, and our experienced technicians will go over the vehicle to ensure its reliable and road ready.
 We won’t insist it needs work that it doesn’t, and we won’t miss the problem if it does.
 There’s a lot of advantages to buying used, just make sure you’re smart about it.
 For all your vehicle repair, maintenance, and inspection needs, call or visit Pitts Automotive, Inc today.

-Thank you for visiting Pitts Automotive, Inc in Tuscaloosa, AL. Count on our automotive repair technicians for complete automotive repairs, maintenance, and diagnostic services.
-Choosing our team will keep your car, truck, suv, or van on the roads longer and safer.
+Thank you for visiting Pitts Automotive, Inc in Tuscaloosa, AL. Count on our automotive repair technicians to keep your car, truck, suv, or van on the roads longer and safer.